Apple Watch SE release date, price, news and features

 The Apple Watch SE is official, billed as an 'affordable' option as it arrives alongside the pricier Apple Watch 6.
-Prices will start at $279 (about £220 / AU$380) for the GPS-only version, and $329 (about £250 / AU$450) for the cellular edition.
-It's available to pre-order now, and will begin shipping on September 18.
+Prices will start at $279 / £269 / AU$429 for the GPS-only version, and $329 / £319 / AU$499 for the cellular version.
+It's available to pre-order now from the Apple Store, and will begin shipping on September 18.

 The Apple Watch SE runs watchOS 7, and Apple promises that it will be up to twice as fast as the Apple Watch 3, which still retails for about $200.